-Scabs are a normal part of the body’s healing process, and they can sometimes turn yellow as a wound heals.
-In other cases, yellow scabs can be a characteristic symptom of certain skin infections, such as impetigo and cold sores.
+Scabs can sometimes turn yellow as a wound heals.
+However, yellow scabs can sometimes indicate a skin infection, such as impetigo and cold sores.

 Although scabs are usually dark red, they can go through many color and texture changes while the wound is healing.